Defending New York’s Concealed Carry Improvement Act.

 Issues at Stake: Public carry; Licensing/registration; Sensitive places

 Everytown filed an amicus brief in the United States District Court for the Northern District of New York in defense of the CCIA.
-The brief raises three main points in arguing why the regulations are constitutional under the approach to Second Amendment cases set out in Bruen.
-First, it explains that plaintiffs have not met their burden to establish that the Second Amendment’s plain text covers their proposed conduct.
-Second, the brief argues that the relevant focus for historical inquiry is the second half of the 19th century and later periods, and that firearm regulations during these periods demonstrate the constitutionality of the CCIA.
-Third, it explains how Bruen’s analysis reveals that even a small number of laws can be sufficient to establish a tradition of firearm regulations—a standard the state’s robust record exceeds.
+The brief argues that the regulations are constitutional under the approach to Second Amendment cases set out in Bruen.
+It explains that plaintiffs have not met their burden to establish that the Second Amendment’s plain text covers their conduct.
+The brief further argues that the relevant focus for historical inquiry is the second half of the 19th century and later periods.
+Firearms regulations during these periods demonstrate the constitutionality of New York’s law.

 District Court Decision: On August 31, 2022, the district court denied the plaintiffs’ motion for a preliminary injunction for lack of subject-matter jurisdiction/standing.

 The information contained in the Everytown Law webpage is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 No recipient of content from this site, client or otherwise, should act or refrain from acting on the basis of any content included in the site without seeking the appropriate legal or other professional advice on the particular facts and circumstances at issue from an attorney licensed in the recipient’s state.
 The content of this website contains general information and may not reflect current legal developments, verdicts or settlements.
 The transmission of information through this site does not constitute or create an attorney-client relationship between Everytown and any recipient or sender.

 Did you know?

 30 percent of guns recovered by ATF in California have no serial number on them, making it impossible for law enforcement to trace.